-Our Kin Wall is an important tool for both advancing your movements and correcting underlying imbalances that manifest as injuries and chronic pain.
+Our Kin Wall is an important tool for both advancing your movements and correcting underlying imbalances.

 The Kin Wall was originally developed by B.K.S.
 Iyengar and is often referred to as a "rope wall."
 Practicing with a rope wall is sometimes referred to as "Yoga Kurunta."
 Kurunta means puppet - and the wall allows clients to hang like puppets.
 Rope walls were common in India, where clients often installed them in their homes and used them to go deeper into poses or achieve asanas that they could not achieve without support.
 The western scientific wording... achieve a state of fully relaxing your muscles, "inhibiting" the overactive muscles in order to retrain them so they can relax and contract correctly.
 There is a neurological component to this retraining that first starts with learning how to fully relax and breath properly.